openobserve/openobserve-docs/docs/api/function/ingestion/create.md

 | function   | string    | -             | function body |
 | order      | int64     | 0             | execute order, minimum will execute first. |

-> Currently, we only support `Lua` as a functional language. `JavaScript` and `WebAssembly` are under development and will be supported soon.
+> Currently, we only support `VRL` as a functional language.

 ## Response